 The 9 Best Inflatable Boats

-This wiki has been updated 39 times since it was first published in March of 2015.
+This wiki has been updated 40 times since it was first published in March of 2015.
 Whether you're fishing on the lake, ferrying supplies from shore to your mega yacht, or enjoying a day at the beach with your family, one of these inflatable rafts and boats will be perfect for the job.
 They vary in size, weight, and price, but they've all got one thing in common: they're made to be simple to use, which means you won't need a degree in rocket science to assemble or pilot them.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 Editor's Notes